davenkin/andy-springboot-sample/ADRs/004-Testing strategy.md

   domain events, you can just verify the event exists in database(we are using the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) so domain events will firstly be persisted into database then publish to Kafka using another thread).
-- Authentication and authorization are not covered in integration tests, let's cover that in manual testing.
+- Authentication related testing is covered in integration tests, let's cover that in manual testing.